Tale of Olympus's CEO, fired after just two weeks

 It was also surprising because Japanese boards rarely fire top executives and the status quo is encouraged.

 Woodford was credited with successfully cutting costs in Olympus' European division.
-Born in the English city of Liverpool, Woodford joined KeyMed, a medical subsidiary of Olympus in 1980 after working for Schweppes.
+Born in Liverpool, Woodford joined KeyMed, a medical subsidiary of Olympus in 1980 after working for Schweppes.

 The British Chamber of Commerce in Japan, which put Woodford on the cover in its latest issue, quoted the straight-talking executive in an interview as highlighting the difficulties of instigating change in Japan's corporate culture.